 Read more about AIEF

-Every year, the students gather at the Enactus National Championships to present progress on their projects and compete for the right to take part in a world-wide competition - HSBC employees act as mentors and Business Advisors to students in the lead up to the National Championships.
+Every year, the students gather at the Enactus National Championships to present progress on their projects and compete for the right to take part in a world-wide competition - HSBC employees act as mentors and business advisors to students in the lead up to the National Championships.

-The Earthwatch Student Challenge gives high school students in years 10-12 the opportunity to participate in expeditions that support the work of scientists in environmental conservation, while providing them an insight into the world of field science.
+The Earthwatch Student Challenge gives high school students in years 10-12 the opportunity to participate in expeditions that support the work of scientists in environmental conservation, while offering them an insight into the world of field science.
 Students live and work in the field with leading researchers to help solve some of Australia's most pressing environmental issues.
 It is an eye-opening, adventurous and exciting experience, and the hope is that this may encourage some of them to pursue a career in science.

 HSBC is supporting places for six Indigenous students to participate in the student challenge.